 I haven’t quite figured out what to do with Holly except to bring it in around the holidays, but I will do more research on that.

-I love to use cedar and cypress for smudge, much like white sage.
+I love to use cedar and cypress for smoke medicine, much like white sage and mugwort is used.
 The smoke from cedar and cypress cleanses a space and kills germs, and creates a sacred space for ceremony.
-Indigenous people used it for this purpose.

-I spent some time with Pine last week, and while gathering the needles that fell after a rain, I thanked Her for such a generous bounty. 🙂 I still have some needles that have been harvested sitting on my kitchen counter, wondering what to do with them.
+I spent some time with Pine last week, and while gathering the needles that fell after a rain, I thanked Her for such a generous bounty. 🙂 I still have some needles that have been harvested sitting on my kitchen counter, and I am wondering what to do with them.

 Pine infused oil is great for the skin… helps all kinds of skin conditions.
-It is an antioxidant, antibacterial and anti inflammatory, and is great blended into a muscle rub.
-I will be using this as an ingredient for my “Soothing Earth Muscle Salve”.
+It is an antioxidant, antibacterial and anti inflammatory, and is a primary ingredient in my muscle rub.

-A friend of mine cut down a bald cypress tree in her back yard. *tears*
+A friend of mine wanted to cut down a bald cypress tree in her back yard.
+She wanted to know my opinion.

-I shared with her that the indigenous people believed that Cypress was a sacred tree, and they used it for cleansing their ceremonial spaces, much like sage and cedar, and she asked, “Am I going to hell for cutting it down?” hahahaha… I replied, “I’ll light a candle for you.
-Let’s cut some of this and I’ll do something with it.”
+I shared with her that First Nations people believed that Cypress was a sacred tree, and they used it for cleansing their ceremonial spaces, much like sage and cedar, and she asked, “Will I go to hell for cutting it down?” hahahaha… I replied, “I’ll light a candle for you.
+I’ll come get some and do something with it.”

-I feel that if we are going to give death to a tree sibling, then there should be an honorable reason for it.
-And we should give thanks to them for giving their lives.
+I feel that if we are going to give death to a tree relative, then there should be an honorable reason for it, and we should give thanks to them for giving their lives.
 Why not?
 If given a choice, I feel most of us would want to have “purpose” for the ending of our lives.

 So…..
-I brought the limbs home and made a cypress tincture.
-I dried the rest of it for ceremony.
+I brought the limbs home and dried them for ceremony.

 May we each have a purpose for life… and death.